RicterZ/nhentai/README.rst

 =====
 Usage
 =====
-**IMPORTANT**: To bypass the nhentai frequency limit, you should use `--cookie` option to store your cookie.
+**⚠️IMPORTANT⚠️**: To bypass the nhentai frequency limit, you should use `--cookie` and `--useragent` options to store your cookie and your user-agent.

 *The default download folder will be the path where you run the command (CLI path).*